haakonjacobsen/helseid-samples-python/web-app/README.md

 To receive data in the application, you need to run the [API example](https://github.com/haakonjacobsen/helseid-samples-python/tree/master/api) aswell.
 Follow the setup on that page to get the API up and running.

 ## Register a client
 If you want to implement your own client you first need to register it at HelseID admin.
 Here you will get a `client_id` and you can define `scopes` for the application.
 For a web application, the scopes `openid` and `profile` are both required.
-You should also set up your `JWK public key` and other settings.
-You can use the a sample information for JWK in the `config.py` file, but DO NOT use this in development, you need to generate your own.

 In the client at HelseID you would want to register `http://localhost:3000/callback` in the `Redirect URIs` and `http://localhost:3000` as `Post logout redirects URIs`.
-In the application you need to change the `CLIENT_ID` to the one you recieved from HelseID admin, and change the `PRIVATE_KEY` and `PUBLIC_KEY` to
+In `config.py` you need to change the `CLIENT_ID` to the one you recieved from HelseID admin, and change the `PRIVATE_KEY` and `PUBLIC_KEY` to your own key pair.
+You can use the sample key pair for JWT in the `config.py` file for testing purposes.
+DO NOT use this in development.
+Se next section on how to genereate your own key pair.

+## Generate key pair for JWT
+There are lots of ways to generate a key pair for JWK.
+You can generate one at [mkjwk.org](https://mkjwk.org/).

+1. Choose a Key Size >= 2048
+2. Key Use = Signature
+3. Algorithm = PS256 (recommended) or RS256 (not recommended)
+4. Key ID = SHA-256
+5. Show X.509 = NO

+Copy the Public and Private Keypair and paste is as the value of PRIVATE_KEY in `config.py`.
+Copy the Public Key and paste is as the value of PUBLIC_KEY in `config.py`.
+Register the Public Key in your clients client secrets in HelseID Admin as a JSON Web Key.